epfl-si/wp-dev/README.md

    - `php`:        the FastCGI Process Manager for PHP
    - `nginx`:      the webserver
    - `menu-api`:   the API's for the menus (breadcrumb and side menus)
-   - `phpmyadmin`: a client (avalaible at https://localhost:8080) to connect to the MariaDB.
+   - `phpmyadmin`: a client (available at https://localhost:8080) to connect to the MariaDB.

 - A [Makefile](./Makefile), on which you should rely for every operation that